-BAA Requirements When Using an AI Medical Scribe
+BAA Requirements for a HIPAA-Compliant AI Medical Scribe

 What a BAA is and why you need one before day one